 This site is maintained as a hobby by Kevin Trinkle.
 I am a native San Diegan, who remembers PSA's planes flying over the city from my youth.
 I started this page in 1995, to help keep PSA's memory alive.
 (The short and simple answer)

-After 18 years of working on this website, I'm amazed how large it is and the number of turns my life has taken since then.
-I didn't expect to be back in Arizona, at my fifth (well fourth, maybe) airline at this point in my life.
+After over 26 years of working on this website, I'm amazed how large it is and the number of turns my life has taken since then.
+I didn't expect to be back in Arizona, at my sixth airline at this point in my life.

 If you have anything you would like to contribute, feel free to Contact the Author.
 I do read all of my non-spam e-mail, even if I am unable to respond due to time commitments (which are more and more frequent these days).